notional-finance/contracts-v2/contracts/internal/portfolio/_README.md

 `PortfolioHandler.sol` contains the logic required to manage an array based portfolio.
 It is not stored as a solidity array, however.
 The reason is that the array index in a solidity array consumes an entire storage slot of 32 bytes, far too much.
 In Notional, the array length is stored in the **account context** object as a uint8 and used to determine the storage offsets to load for the portfolio array.

-The portfolio array is not stored in a sorted order (this would be prohibitively expensive), but is quicksorted every time it is loaded.
-This makes operating over assets much simplier.
+The portfolio array is not stored in a sorted order (this would be prohibitively expensive), but is sorted every time it is loaded.
+This makes operating over assets much simpler.
 The sort order is currency id, maturity and then asset type.
 This ensures a few nice qualities:

 - When a currency id does not equal the previous currency id, we know that we will need to load a new cash group.
 - Because fCash has an asset type of 1 and liquidity tokens have asset types of 2+ we know that a matching fCash asset to liquidity token will always immediately precede it if it exists.